 Personnel staffing does not allow tours for the public; however,

-- The public is invited to Language Day, typically held on the second Friday in May each year.
+- Language Day is typically held on the second Friday in May each year.
 Go to DLIFLC.edu for more information on Language Day.

 - The Presidio of Monterey Museum is on land accessible to the public (the City of Monterey leases the land from the Army).
 CLICK HERE for directions, hours and offerings.

 On-post Army Lodging